O Terno: History

-O Terno is a rock band from São Paulo, formed by Tim Bernardes (vocals and guitar), Guilherme D'Almeida (bass) and Victor Chaves (drums).
+O Terno was formed by Tim Bernardes (vocals and guitar), Guilherme D'Almeida (bass) and Victor Chaves (drums).
 In June 2012, they independently released their first album, 66.
 Since its release, the album has been highly rated, being considered by the newspaper O Globo as "one of the most impressive debut albums of a Brazilian band" and ranked among the 25 best Brazilian albums of 2012 by the magazine Rolling Stone Brasil.
 The album contains five original songs and five songs written by Bernardes's father, Maurício Pereira, with arrangements by the trio.

 The title track, 66, produced the band's first video, which was awarded in the category "Clipe do Ano" of the 2012 Multishow Brazilian Music Award.
 The band also won the Aposta MTV award at the 2012 MTV Video Music Brazil.

 Also in 2012, O Terno performed as part of TV Cultura's year-end special, on the programme Cultura Livre.
 At the 2012 Multishow Brazilian Music Award, they performed with Nando Reis and Arnaldo Antunes.
 They also participated in the Som Brasil Tropicália series of Rede Globo.

 In 2013, the trio recorded two songs for the EP of Tom Zé, Tribunal do Feicebuqui.
 The band also competed at the 2013 Multishow Brazilian Music Award in the category Melhor Canção with Harmonium, their EP TicTac-Harmonium.
 The EP featured three songs.
 A music video was produced for the track "Tic-Tac".

 In 2014, they formed the collective music label selo RISCO, along with seven other bands, such as Charlie e os Marretas and Luiza Lian.
 In August of the same year, through crowdfunding website Projeto Catarse, the band released their self-titled second studio album, featuring twelve songs written by the band members themselves.
 The album was recorded at Estúdio Canoa and released independently.

 In March 2015, the band changed its lineup: Gabriel Basile replaced Victor Chaves on drums.
 At the end of the same month, the band made their debut at the festival Lollapalooza.

 In 2016, they participated in the production of the first selo RISCO compilation album, recording a cover of the song "Ávida Dúvida", by the band Memórias de um Caramujo.
 In addition, they released the video for Ai, Ai, Como Eu Me Iludo, produced by Alasca Filmes, the band's third.
 Between the end of May and the beginning of June 2016, O Terno made its first international tour, passing through Portugal and Spain (Primavera Sound), in festivals and solo performances spread across local cities.
 In September 2016, they released their third studio album, Melhor Do Que Parece, a fusion of Tropicália, rock, soul and música popular brasileira.
 The album was ranked first by O Estado de S. Paulo on its list of the 12 best Brazilian albums of 2016.